 Key Takeaways

-• Handle overdue invoices with a step-by-step approach: Begin with friendly reminders, document every interaction to create a clear record, and send a formal demand letter if the payment is still late.
+- Handle overdue invoices with a step-by-step approach: Begin with friendly reminders, document every interaction to create a clear record, and send a formal demand letter if the payment is still late.

-• Prevent payment issues with strong contracts: Your best defense is a clear agreement signed before work begins.
+- Prevent payment issues with strong contracts: Your best defense is a clear agreement signed before work begins.
 Always include specific payment terms, due dates, and any penalties for late payments to avoid confusion.

-• Recognize when to hire a professional: For large or unresponsive debts, a debt collection attorney can be your most effective tool.
+- Recognize when to hire a professional: For large or unresponsive debts, a debt collection attorney can be your most effective tool.
 They ensure your actions are legally compliant and can use methods like wage garnishment to recover your money.

-How to Collect Unpaid Invoices in Missouri
+Your Guide to Collecting Unpaid Invoices in Missouri

 Dealing with unpaid invoices is one of the most frustrating parts of running a business.
 You’ve delivered a great product or service, but your client hasn’t held up their end of the bargain.
 While it’s tempting to get angry, a structured and professional approach is far more effective.
 Following a clear process not only increases your chances of getting paid but also protects your business if you need to take legal action later.
 Here are the essential steps to take when collecting on an overdue invoice in Missouri.